 It might take some time before you realize it.
 It might hit you in the face suddenly like a ton of bricks.
 Or it might nag at you every day, whispering in your ear “this is not who you really are”.

-Either way, losing yourself in relationship is a dangerous path that can only lead to a disempowered, less-fulfilling existence and experience of life.
+Either way, losing yourself in a relationship is a dangerous path that can only lead to a disempowered, less-fulfilling existence, and experience of life.

 A disempowered and less-fulfilled you.